ellakoa/postcard-poem/content/posts/sweet-nothings.md

   Sweet chestnuts
   are happily gathered by all

+  We sleep
-  We sleep, naked together all winter long
+  naked together all winter long
+  In spring
-  In spring we wake to the Cuckoo's song.
+  we wake to the Cuckoo's song.

   Many years have passed us by
   We still stand together you and I.